Participation in Initiatives

 The Tokyo Tatemono Group participates in various initiatives in Japan and overseas, believing that collaboration between many different entities across countries, regions, and organizations is important for solving social issues.

-The United Nations Global Compact (UNGC) is a global framework for companies and organizations to act as good corporate citizens and achieve sustainable growth by demonstrating responsible and creative leadership.
-Companies and organizations that sign up to the UNGC are expected to continue their efforts to achieve the ten principles, which include the protection of human rights, the elimination of unfair labor practices, the protection of the environment, and the prevention of corruption, based on the commitment of top management.
+The United Nations Global Compact (UNGC) is a global framework dedicated to achieving sustainable growth.
+It focuses on encouraging companies and organizations to act as good corporate citizens by demonstrating responsible, creative leadership.
+Companies and organizations that endorse the UNGC are required to continue their efforts to realize the Ten Principles, backed by the commitment of the top management of the company.
+The Ten Principles concern the protection of human rights, the elimination of unfair labor practices, environmental responsibility, and the prevention of corruption.

-Tokyo Tatemono has signed the UNGC in July 2021.
-The Tokyo Tatemono Group supports the UNGC, which consists of four areas: human rights, labor, the environment, and anti-corruption, and will contribute to the realization of a sustainable society.
+Tokyo Tatemono is a signatory to the UNGC and registered the Tokyo Tatemono Group as a participating company.
+By supporting the UNGC, which addresses the four areas of human rights, labor, environment, and anti-corruption, we will help to realize a sustainable society.

 TCFD (Task Force on Climate-related Financial Disclosures)